gram99/reputational-webscrapper-poc/README.md

 -    Click the link shown above.
 -    When the page returns, click the download button (icon with the down pointing arrow located in the upper right side of the screen)
 -    After clicking the download icon, the file should be automatically saved to the "downloads" folder on your computer.
--    If it is not, you may specify your downloads folder or another location such as your desktop so the file is easily found.
+-    If it is not, you may need to specify your downloads folder or another location such as your desktop so the file is easily found.
 -    After you have downloaded the pre-populated file click the "Upload" button and select the file from the download location.
 -    Click the "Professional Audit" button to generate results.